 Nevertheless, minhag takes on the force of law, so barring a tremendous sea change in halachic thought, it's unlikely that Ashkenazim would drop the custom of avoiding kitniyot.
 Still, in recent years, there has been some movement on the kitniyot front.
 With the understanding that a country's prevailing custom is relevant to halachic practice, some Orthodox poskim (essentially halachic decision makers) have determined that Ashkenazim living in Israel may eat at the tables of their Sephardi and Mizrahi neighbors on Pesach, though they are generally still expected to refrain from foods that are predominantly or obviously made of kitniyot.

-Facts: While there's a strong tradition to use red wine for the Passover Seder, it is permissible -- and sometimes even preferable -- to use white wine or grape juice.
+Facts: While there's a strong tradition to use red wine for the Passover Seder, it is permissible—and sometimes even preferable—to use white wine or grape juice.
 Red wine is more obviously evocative of many of the symbolic themes of the Passover Seder, which is why it's generally considered preferable to other options.
-The privilege of being able to drink wine at all is reserved for free people, and Pesach celebrates our liberation from slavery.
-The color calls blood to mind, and from the plagues of the Nile turning to blood, to the Israelite slaves' instruction to sacrifice a lamb and use its blood on the doorpost as a sign for G-d to pass over their houses during the final plague -- the slaying of the Eqyptian firstborn -- blood is a recurring symbol.
+The privilege of being able to drink wine at all is reserved for free people, and Pesach celebrates our liberation from bondage.
+The color calls blood to mind, and from the plagues of the Nile turning to blood, to the enslaved Israelites' instruction to sacrifice a lamb and use its blood on the doorpost as a sign for G-d to pass over their houses during the final plague—the slaying of the Egyptian firstborn—blood is a recurring symbol.